HMRC and US LLCs: The Opaque Entity Tax Trap (2026)

 Treaty Relief (Article 24 of the US-UK Convention)

 The treaty allows credit for US tax paid against UK tax on the same income.
-The operative word is "same" — the credit applies when the same income is taxed in both jurisdictions.
+"Same" is the operative word.

-The complication with opaque LLC treatment: if the US taxes the individual on pass-through business income, and the UK taxes the individual on a dividend from a foreign company, HMRC may view these as different types of income.
-The credit claim depends on demonstrating that the underlying economic income is identical, despite the different legal characterization.
+Here is the problem with opaque LLC treatment: if the US taxes you on pass-through business income and the UK taxes you on a dividend from a foreign company, HMRC can treat these as different types of income.
+Your credit claim depends on proving the underlying economic income is identical despite the different legal characterization.
+That is a hard argument to win.

 Unilateral Relief (Section 18(1)(c) TIOPA 2010)

-If treaty relief is unavailable or insufficient, UK domestic law provides unilateral relief under the Taxation (International and Other Provisions) Act 2010, Section 18.
-This allows credit for foreign tax paid on income that is also subject to UK tax, regardless of whether a treaty covers the specific situation.
+If treaty relief falls short, UK domestic law provides unilateral relief under TIOPA 2010, Section 18.
+This allows credit for foreign tax paid on income also subject to UK tax, regardless of whether a treaty covers the situation.

-Unilateral relief may be the more reliable mechanism for LLC income, because it does not require the income characterization to match between jurisdictions.
-It requires only that tax was paid in the foreign jurisdiction on income that is also taxed in the UK.
+Unilateral relief is often the more reliable path for LLC income because it does not require the income characterization to match between jurisdictions.
+It only requires that tax was paid abroad on income also taxed in the UK.

 Credit Limitations

-Under both mechanisms, the credit cannot exceed the UK tax attributable to the foreign income.
-If the US effective tax rate on the LLC income is higher than the UK rate on the corresponding dividend, the excess US tax cannot be carried forward or refunded.
+Under both mechanisms, the credit cannot exceed UK tax attributable to the foreign income.
+If the US effective rate is higher than the UK rate on the corresponding dividend, the excess US tax is lost.
+No carry-forward, no refund.

-The calculation of "UK tax attributable to the foreign income" is performed on a source-by-source basis — US LLC income is compared against the UK tax it generates, not averaged across all income sources.
+The "UK tax attributable to the foreign income" calculation runs source-by-source.
+US LLC income is compared against the UK tax it generates, not averaged across all your income sources.

 The Alternative: UK Ltd with US Operations

-The classification mismatch exists because the US LLC is transparent for IRS purposes and opaque for HMRC purposes.
-A UK limited company (Ltd) avoids this particular problem.
+The classification mismatch exists because the US LLC is transparent to the IRS and opaque to HMRC.
+A UK Ltd sidesteps this entirely.

 How a UK Ltd Structures the Same Business

-The UK founder forms a UK Ltd and operates their SaaS business through it.
-The Ltd is the operating entity — it invoices clients, holds intellectual property, and employs (or contracts with) the founder.
+You form a UK Ltd and operate your SaaS business through it.
+The Ltd invoices clients, holds IP, and employs (or contracts with) you.

-If the business has US clients or US operations, the Ltd can register as a foreign entity in a US state, open a US bank account, and operate in the US market without forming a separate US entity.
+If you have US clients, the Ltd can register as a foreign entity in a US state, open a US bank account, and sell into the US market without forming a separate US entity.

 Tax Treatment

-The UK Ltd pays UK Corporation Tax on its worldwide profits (currently 25% for profits above £250,000, 19% for profits below £50,000, marginal relief in between).
-The founder draws income through salary (subject to income tax and National Insurance) and dividends (subject to dividend tax rates).
+The UK Ltd pays Corporation Tax on worldwide profits (25% above £250,000, 19% below £50,000, marginal relief between).
+You draw income through salary (income tax + National Insurance) and dividends (dividend tax rates).

-There is no classification mismatch.
-Both HMRC and the IRS see the same entity type — a foreign corporation.
+No classification mismatch.
+Both HMRC and the IRS see the same entity type: a foreign corporation.
 The IRS taxes US-source income of the UK company.
-HMRC taxes the company's worldwide profits.
-The treaty's provisions for eliminating double taxation align because both countries classify the entity the same way.
+HMRC taxes worldwide profits.
+The treaty provisions align because both countries classify the entity the same way.

-A UK Ltd adds administrative overhead: annual accounts filed with Companies House, Corporation Tax returns, payroll administration for the founder's salary, and compliance with UK employment law.
-For founders with very low revenue or who are testing a business idea, the overhead may exceed the benefit.
+A UK Ltd adds overhead: Companies House filings, Corporation Tax returns, payroll admin, UK employment law compliance.
+If your revenue is low or you are testing a business idea, the overhead may not be worth it.

-Some US clients, platforms, and payment processors prefer to work with US entities.
-A UK Ltd may face friction in onboarding with certain US-only platforms or in obtaining certain US banking services.
+Some US clients and payment processors also prefer working with US entities.
+A UK Ltd can face friction onboarding with US-only platforms or getting US banking services.

 | Aspect | US (IRS) View | UK (HMRC) View |